morganwalkup/oval-exe/README.md

 # OVAL
-The Oklahoma Virtual Academic Laboratory (OVAL) is a VR-Classroom application by University of Oklahoma Libraries encouraging collaboration between academics, professors, and students.
+Welcome to OVAL!
+The Oklahoma Virtual Academic Laboratory.
+The following guide will assist you with any functionality that OVAL currently has.
+If you find something that isn’t covered or that is confusing in this guide, please leave a revision suggestion in the comments.
+OVAL is a VR-Classroom application by University of Oklahoma Libraries encouraging collaboration between academics, professors, and students.
 Up to twenty users can inhabit the same VR space, import any 3D model on the fly, and analyze 3D models with built-in tools.

 ### Hardware Dependencies
 OVAL requires the use of an Oculus Rift CV1.
 A Leap Motion Hand Tracker with a 3Dconnexion SpaceNavigator or Oculus Touch Controllers are required to control the software.